Herb Adderley, Pro Football Hall of Famer, 81

 More important than all of the football accolades, Adderley was a man of God.
 He loved the Lord and his family.
 He enjoyed listening to jazz, playing the lottery and watching "Jeopardy," "The Price Is Right" and all sporting events.

 His daughter, Toni, was the apple of his eye and he adored his grandchildren, Joshua and Justice.
-Over the last four years, he and Barbara did not miss many days without texting about political updates on MSNBC and CNN.
-The remained good friends over the last several decades.
+Over the last four years, he and his ex-wife, Barbara, did not miss many days without texting about political updates on MSNBC and CNN.
+They remained good friends over the last several decades.
 For the past five years, he did not miss a day without seeing his good buddy, Joe Kratchwell.

 Several lifelong friends must be mentioned, Andrew Pinckney, Alston Chandler, Charles Shirley, Richard Oxendine and Gregory Eaton.